JamesMcCarthy79/Home-Assistant-Config/README.md

 <p align="left">This vacuum actually does a pretty good job of the day to day pickups of random crumbs my boys seem to generate at will.
 We still use the Dyson stick for a weekly clean or a big spill, but the RoboVac is set to clean twice a day and it just goes about its business we have lots of obstacles which it navigates with ease including the large dining table with 6 chairs.
 There is a new zone cleaning feature which I would like to take advantage of but in order to do that I would need to upgrade my app version and I'm still adding devices to HA which I lost this ability moving to newer versions of the app.</p>
 <h4 align="left">Smart Mop:</h4>
 <p align="left">This mop is not our main one as we have a steam mop for the tiled and bamboo flooring which is needed with two boys rampaging throughout the place.
 The thing I like about this mop is it has a built in light and is easy to whip out on those liquid spills that haven’t dried hard yet.
 As for smart features it really only has battery level indicators and alerts when it’s time to change over the mop pad.</p>

 <h4 align="left">Smart Fan:</h4>

-<p align="left">I was excited to get this fan as it was to go into the playroom for the kids the room has no windows or is quiet closed off so airflow isn't the best.
+I was excited to get this fan as it was to go into the playroom for the kids the room has no windows or is quiet closed off so airflow isn't the best.
 When it arrived I went to integrate it with HA to realise that it is one of the few Xioami devices that didn't have auto discovery or a custom component for it.
 I reached out to the community and our very own @syssi had a component for me to do testing with in the matter of hours.
-We are actually only about 50% through this as it is waiting for me to finish testing the remainder of its functions and it will be added in future release. (https://community.home-assistant.io/t/mi-smart-pedestal-fan/49998/52)</p>
+We are actually only about 50% through this as it is waiting for me to finish testing the remainder of its functions and it will be added in future release.
+[Smart Pedestal Fan](https://community.home-assistant.io/t/mi-smart-pedestal-fan/49998/52).

 <h4 align="left">Power Switches:</h4>
 <p align="left">I have lost count of how many of these things I have around the place, I use single plugs for those higher power consumers like the washer/dryer & fridges.
 The rest I have a heap of smart power strips powering everything else to give me insights into power consumption but mainly to control when devices are allowed to be on and consuming power.
 I have a strip setup in the laundry that all my battery appliances plug into (all the mentioned above) and this only turns during between 1-4am and only for long enough to charge all connected devices to 100%.
 I also do the same for my outdoor lighting they are all connected back to these strips and I then automate them to turn on x time after sunset for x amount of time and turn off again.
 Once bed time script is enabled they are then set to turn on upon motion in their areas.
 I also use one for my Christmas lighting to ensure they are on for the kids to enjoy (as I used to forget to turn them on until after they are in bed) and turn off by midnight.</p>
 <hr --- </hr>